abinit/abinit/doc/tutorial/spin.md

 ```

 The energy of the magnetic calculation is lower than the non-magnetic one,
-which is expected for a magnetic crystal (the system gains energy through the extra degrees of freedom given by the magnetism).
+which is expected for a magnetic crystal (the system gains energy through the extra degrees of freedom given by the spins).
 Finally, you can also remark that the stress tensor is affected by the presence of magnetism.
 This would also be true for the forces, but we don't remark it here because we are in high symmetry symmetry structure (all the forces are zeroed by symmetry), however this would be apparent for a less symmetric material.